-You should know that: CYA remains in the pool even after the chlorine it is stabilizing has dissipated.
+You should know that: more commonly, CYA is introduced through stabilized chlorine, Trichloroisocyanuric or Dichloroisocyanuric Acids.
+CYA remains in the pool even after the chlorine it is stabilizing has dissipated.
 If trichlor or dichlor is continually added to a pool, the level of CYA will continue to climb.
-Excessive CYA levels - in some places cited as greater than 70 ppm - create excessive chlorine demand, contributing to what is sometimes called chlorine lock.
-For more details on chlorine lock / chlorine demand, see Chlorine Lock in the Maintenance and Troubleshooting section.